It looks like you are using an old version of your browser and some features of our website might not work properly.

 We understand the important roles packaging plays in maintaining food safety, supporting product longevity and reducing food waste.
 At the same time, we are committed to reducing our impact on the environment and have implemented a Sustainable Packaging Policy.

 The Policy commits us to working towards consumer packaging for Coles Brand products, fresh produce and meat that can be recycled in nationally available recycling systems or as part of Coles’ in-store recycling program.
-It also highlights the importance of looking for opportunities to increase the content of recycled material in Coles Brand consumer packaging and improving recycling communication to customers on pack.
+It also commits us to increasing the content of recycled material in Coles Brand consumer packaging and improving recycling communication to customers on packaging.

 The Policy also provides direction for transport packaging which includes maximising the use of returnable reusable packaging and crates.